 A perfect pair to this little chef knife is this course that teaches kids knife skills from ages 2-teen.
 It's at an incredible price right now!

 Rolling pin - Wouldn't it be fun if your kid had their very own rolling pin?
 Just put them next to you, give them a chunk of dough to roll out, and be patient.
 This alone could keep them occupied for quite a while.

-Emoji cookie cutters – When we’re making sugar cookies or gingerbread cookies, the cookie cutter step is always a hit with my kids.
-I just found these emoji cookie cutters and they look so fun!
+Emoji cookie cutters - When we're making sugar cookies or gingerbread cookies, the cookie cutter step is always a hit with young kids.
+These emoji cookie cutters look so fun!